compr00t/Penetration-Testing-Execution-Standard/faq.rst

 **Q**: Who is involved with this standard?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**A**: The initial standard was developped in 2011 by the following group of information security practitioners from all areas of the industry (I.e. Financial Institutions, Service Providers, Security Vendors):
+**A**: The initial standard was developed in 2011 by the following group of information security practitioners from all areas of the industry (financial institutions, service providers, security vendors):

 -  `Chris Nickerson <https://twitter.com/indi303>`__, CEO - Lares Consulting
 -  `Dave Kennedy <https://twitter.com/hackingdave>`__, President/CEO - TrustedSec